There are two general consulting mindsets or postures today:

 I want our clients to do their own fishing, which is not easy.

 I’m a strong proponent of the Dreyfus Model of Skillset Acquisition, which describes the learning journey from Novice to Mastery.
-My goal as an Agile Coach is to support our clients as they climb to intermediate level.
+My goal as an Agile Coach is to support our clients as they climb to an intermediate level.
 How I do that is by teaching, mentoring, facilitation, and coaching and what follows is their ability to fish.

 Recently, I failed in my desire to teach a client to fish.